CasparKielwein/Aaargh/Classes.md

 * Two weapons or or a Weapon and a shield of your choice.
 * An armor you are proficient with.

-### Fighting Style
+### Weapon Focus
-Choose a fighting style for your fighter:
+Choose a weapon focus for your fighter:

 #### Armored Fighter
 Gain proficiency with heavy armor